Skip to content

 Creating macros in Vial

-Macro configuration for creating combos
+Macros configuration for creating combos

-Let’s create a macro that presses A, D, S, S, J in sequence.
+Let’s create a macro that presses A, D, S, S, J in sequence

-1. Open Vial or use the web version, then in the top menu go to the Macros tab.
+1. Open Vial or use the web version, then in the top menu go to the Macros tab

 image

-1. Choose a macro number, then click Add action in the bottom-right corner.
+1. Choose a macro number, then click Add action in the bottom-right corner

 image

-1. Select the needed action from the dropdown and assign keys for that action.
+1. Select the needed action from the dropdown and assign keys for that action

 image

-1. Add the next action to the macro, the same way as in the previous step.
+1. Add the next action to the macro the same way as in the previous step

 image